-Groovy scripts in your HCI integration flows have the combined class libraries of Groovy and Java available to them.
+Groovy scripts in your CPI integration flows have the combined class libraries of Groovy and Java available to them.
 Sometimes, though, you also need to access classes from external Java libraries.
 Luckily, you can do that.
-However, this useful feature is only mentioned in passing in the HCI Developer’s Guide, and particularly if you are new to Eclipse, it is not obvious how it works.
-In this blog I will walk you through the required steps.
+However, this useful feature is only mentioned in passing in the Developer’s Guide, and particularly if you are new to Eclipse, it is not obvious how it works.
+In this blog post I will walk you through the required steps.

 Before we get started, let me point out that adding external libraries is currently only possible in the Eclipse add-on.
 I expect the feature to be added to the Web UI sooner or later, though.

 The JAR files containing your external Java libraries must be imported into the

 src.main.resources.lib package of your integration project.
 Since this package is not created automatically in a new project, we need to add it manually.
 To do so, right-click your project, click New and choose Package.
 In the New Java Package window, enter

 src.main.resources.lib in the Name field and click Finish.

 A freshly created integration project with the package added looks like this: